BenjiDayan/prox/README.md

 `gcc/6.3.0 python_gpu/3.8.5 cuda/10.2.89 mesa/18.3.6 open3d/0.9.0 eth_proxy`

 ## Results
 We show some qualitative results on our validation set, which contains 9 videos in 2 scenes: N3OpenArea and BasementSittingBooth.
+We input 5 frames of 1 second in video and predict 10 frames of 2 seconds.
+The green skeleton is the ground truth and the red one is the prediction.
 ### RNN
-On a 2 second motion prediction from 1 second of input joint locations with an RNN.
-Not very good motion prediction unfortunately, our history of model training was messy and ignorant.
+RNN does not perform very well.
+Our history of model training was messy and ignorant.
 This is the best we achieved on a short time frame prediction, though we also tried to predict longer sequences which is harder.

 Predicted Lying human to sit up
 ![PROX Examples](./gifs/sit_up.gif)